ray-project/ray/doc/source/cluster/key-concepts.rst

 * Directly running a script or notebook on any head or worker node.
 * Using the Ray Client to connect remotely to the cluster.

-To learn how to run workloads on a Ray Cluster, refer to the :ref:`Ray Jobs guide <jobs-overview>`.
+To learn how to run workloads on a Ray cluster, refer to the :ref:`Ray Jobs guide <jobs-overview>`.